Processing math: 36%

 Angular momentum algebra, Wigner-Eckart theorem

-To derive the expectation value of the nuclear tensor force, we recall that the product of two irreducible tensor operators is $$ W^{r}_{m_r}=\sum_{m_pm_q}\langle pm_pqm_q|rm_r\rangle T^{p}_{m_p}U^{q}_{m_q}, $$ and using the orthogonality properties of the Clebsch-Gordan coefficients we can rewrite the above as $$ T^{p}_{m_p}U^{q}_{m_q}=\sum_{m_pm_q}\langle pm_pqm_q|rm_r\rangle W^{r}_{m_r}. $$ Assume now that the operators \( T \) and \( U \) act on different parts of say a wave function.
-The operator \( T \) could act on the spatial part only while the operator \( U \) acts only on the spin part.
+To derive the expectation value of the nuclear tensor force, we recall that the product of two irreducible tensor operators is W^{r}_{m_r}=\sum_{m_pm_q}\langle pm_pqm_q|rm_r\rangle T^{p}_{m_p}U^{q}_{m_q}, and using the orthogonality properties of the Clebsch-Gordan coefficients we can rewrite the above as T^{p}_{m_p}U^{q}_{m_q}=\sum_{m_pm_q}\langle pm_pqm_q|rm_r\rangle W^{r}_{m_r}.
+Assume now that the operators T and U act on different parts of say a wave function.
+The operator T could act on the spatial part only while the operator U acts only on the spin part.
 This means also that these operators commute.
-The reduced matrix element of this operator is thus, using the Wigner-Eckart theorem, $$ \langle (j_aj_b)J||W^{r}||(j_cj_d)J'\rangle\equiv\sum_{M,m_r,M'}(-1)^{J-M}\left(\begin{array}{ccc} J & r & J' \\ -M & m_r & M'\end{array}\right) $$ $$ \times\langle (j_aj_bJM|\left[ T^{p}_{m_p}U^{q}_{m_q} \right]^{r}_{m_r}|(j_cj_d)J'M'\rangle. $$
+The reduced matrix element of this operator is thus, using the Wigner-Eckart theorem, \langle (j_aj_b)J||W^{r}||(j_cj_d)J'\rangle\equiv\sum_{M,m_r,M'}(-1)^{J-M}\left(\begin{array}{ccc} J & r & J' \\ -M & m_r & M'\end{array}\right) \times\langle (j_aj_bJM|\left[ T^{p}_{m_p}U^{q}_{m_q} \right]^{r}_{m_r}|(j_cj_d)J'M'\rangle.

 Angular momentum algebra, Wigner-Eckart theorem

-Starting with $$ \langle (j_aj_b)J||W^{r}||(j_cj_d)J'\rangle\equiv\sum_{M,m_r,M'}(-1)^{J-M}\left(\begin{array}{ccc} J & r & J' \\ -M & m_r & M'\end{array}\right) $$ $$ \times\langle (j_aj_bJM|\left[ T^{p}_{m_p}U^{q}_{m_q} \right]^{r}_{m_r}|(j_cj_d)J'M'\rangle, $$ we assume now that \( T \) acts only on \( j_a \) and \( j_c \) and that \( U \) acts only on \( j_b \) and \( j_d \).
-The matrix element \( \langle (j_aj_bJM|\left[ T^{p}_{m_p}U^{q}_{m_q} \right]^{r}_{m_r}|(j_cj_d)J'M'\rangle \) can be written out, when we insert a complete set of states \( |j_im_ij_jm_j\rangle\langle j_im_ij_jm_j| \) between \( T \) and \( U \) as $$ \langle (j_aj_bJM|\left[ T^{p}_{m_p}U^{q}_{m_q} \right]^{r}_{m_r}|(j_cj_d)J'M'\rangle=\sum_{m_i}\langle pm_pqm_q|rm_r\rangle\langle j_am_aj_bm_b|JM\rangle\langle j_cm_cj_dm_d|J'M'\rangle $$ $$ \times \langle (j_am_aj_bm_b|\left[ T^{p}_{m_p}\right]^{r}_{m_r}|(j_cm_cj_bm_b)\rangle\langle (j_cm_cj_bm_b|\left[ U^{q}_{m_q}\right]^{r}_{m_r}|(j_cm_cj_dm_d)\rangle. $$ The complete set of states that was inserted between \( T \) and \( U \) reduces to \( |j_cm_cj_bm_b\rangle\langle j_cm_cj_bm_b| \) due to orthogonality of the states.
+Starting with \langle (j_aj_b)J||W^{r}||(j_cj_d)J'\rangle\equiv\sum_{M,m_r,M'}(-1)^{J-M}\left(\begin{array}{ccc} J & r & J' \\ -M & m_r & M'\end{array}\right) \times\langle (j_aj_bJM|\left[ T^{p}_{m_p}U^{q}_{m_q} \right]^{r}_{m_r}|(j_cj_d)J'M'\rangle, we assume now that T acts only on j_a and j_c and that U acts only on j_b and j_d .
+The matrix element \langle (j_aj_bJM|\left[ T^{p}_{m_p}U^{q}_{m_q} \right]^{r}_{m_r}|(j_cj_d)J'M'\rangle can be written out, when we insert a complete set of states |j_im_ij_jm_j\rangle\langle j_im_ij_jm_j| between T and U as \langle (j_aj_bJM|\left[ T^{p}_{m_p}U^{q}_{m_q} \right]^{r}_{m_r}|(j_cj_d)J'M'\rangle=\sum_{m_i}\langle pm_pqm_q|rm_r\rangle\langle j_am_aj_bm_b|JM\rangle\langle j_cm_cj_dm_d|J'M'\rangle \times \langle (j_am_aj_bm_b|\left[ T^{p}_{m_p}\right]^{r}_{m_r}|(j_cm_cj_bm_b)\rangle\langle (j_cm_cj_bm_b|\left[ U^{q}_{m_q}\right]^{r}_{m_r}|(j_cm_cj_dm_d)\rangle.
+The complete set of states that was inserted between T and U reduces to |j_cm_cj_bm_b\rangle\langle j_cm_cj_bm_b| due to orthogonality of the states.

 Angular momentum algebra, Wigner-Eckart theorem

-Combining the last two equations from the previous slide and and applying the Wigner-Eckart theorem, we arrive at (rearranging phase factors) $$ \langle (j_aj_b)J||W^{r}||(j_cj_d)J'\rangle=\sqrt{(2J+1)(2r+1)(2J'+1)}\sum_{m_iM,M'}\left(\begin{array}{ccc} J & r & J' \\ -M & m_r & M'\end{array}\right) $$ $$ \times\left(\begin{array}{ccc} j_a &j_b & J \\ m_a &m_b &-M \end{array}\right) \left(\begin{array}{ccc} j_c &j_d &J' \\ -m_c &-m_d &M' \end{array}\right) \left(\begin{array}{ccc} p & q & r \\ -m_p&-m_q &m_r \end{array}\right) $$ $$ \times\left(\begin{array}{ccc} j_a &j_c &p \\ m_a &-m_c &-m_p \end{array}\right)\left(\begin{array}{ccc} j_b &j_d &q \\ m_b &-m_d &-m_q \end{array}\right)\langle j_a||T^p||j_c\rangle \times \langle j_b||U^q||j_d\rangle $$ which can be rewritten in terms of a \( 9j \) symbol as $$ \langle (j_aj_b)J||W^{r}||(j_cj_d)J'\rangle=\sqrt{(2J+1)(2r+1)(2J'+1)}\langle j_a||T^p||j_c\rangle \langle j_b||U^q||j_d\rangle\left\{\begin{array}{ccc} j_a & j_b& J \\ j_c & j_d & J' \\ p & q& r\end{array}\right\}. $$
+Combining the last two equations from the previous slide and and applying the Wigner-Eckart theorem, we arrive at (rearranging phase factors) \langle (j_aj_b)J||W^{r}||(j_cj_d)J'\rangle=\sqrt{(2J+1)(2r+1)(2J'+1)}\sum_{m_iM,M'}\left(\begin{array}{ccc} J & r & J' \\ -M & m_r & M'\end{array}\right) \times\left(\begin{array}{ccc} j_a &j_b & J \\ m_a &m_b &-M \end{array}\right) \left(\begin{array}{ccc} j_c &j_d &J' \\ -m_c &-m_d &M' \end{array}\right) \left(\begin{array}{ccc} p & q & r \\ -m_p&-m_q &m_r \end{array}\right) \times\left(\begin{array}{ccc} j_a &j_c &p \\ m_a &-m_c &-m_p \end{array}\right)\left(\begin{array}{ccc} j_b &j_d &q \\ m_b &-m_d &-m_q \end{array}\right)\langle j_a||T^p||j_c\rangle \times \langle j_b||U^q||j_d\rangle which can be rewritten in terms of a 9j symbol as \langle (j_aj_b)J||W^{r}||(j_cj_d)J'\rangle=\sqrt{(2J+1)(2r+1)(2J'+1)}\langle j_a||T^p||j_c\rangle \langle j_b||U^q||j_d\rangle\left\{\begin{array}{ccc} j_a & j_b& J \\ j_c & j_d & J' \\ p & q& r\end{array}\right\}.

 Angular momentum algebra, Wigner-Eckart theorem